Thinking of Getting Veneers? Here’s What You Need to Know

 • Thinking of Getting Veneers?
 Here’s What You Need to Know

-A beautiful smile can go a long way towards boosting confidence in any setting.
+A beautiful smile can go a long way toward boosting confidence in any setting.
 Unfortunately, years of chewing, grinding, and staining can start to wear on your teeth.

 There are many solutions to yellowed or chipped teeth, including standard whitening strips.
-However, to achieve a flawless smile, there are some other options worth considering.
+However, some other options are worth considering to achieve a flawless smile.

 One of these options is veneers.
 This cosmetic procedure is popular among A-list celebrities, including Chrissy Teigen!
 But veneers are not for everyone.

-At our dental clinic in NW Calgary, we believe it is important for our patients to know some essential facts before scheduling an appointment at our practice.
+At our dental clinic in NW Calgary, our patients must know some essential facts before scheduling an appointment at our practice.
 Read on to learn everything about this treatment option:

 What Exactly are Veneers?

-Veneers are used to alter the shape, colour, and positioning of the mouth.
+Veneers alter the shape, colour, and positioning of the mouth.
 They are created by bonding a thin layer of porcelain to the tooth.
-These results are permanent and require careful consideration of all aspects before the procedure.
+These permanent results require careful consideration of all aspects before the procedure.

 So, What Should You Know?

 Understanding that veneers require a commitment is the first step of treatment.
-This is an investment in your long-term confidence and smile.
-When meeting with your dentist, you should ask plenty of questions about the way they conduct the procedure, including the exact anticipated cost.
+It is an investment in your long-term confidence and smile.
+When meeting with your dentist, you should ask plenty of questions about how they conduct the procedure, including the anticipated cost.

 Decisions surrounding veneers require input from both dentists and patients.
-For example, you will collaborate to decide the design of the veneers.
-This includes determining the shade you want.
+For example, you will collaborate to decide on the design of the veneers.
+It includes determining the shade you want.

-It is possible to go “too white,” so a dentist can decide the appropriate shade for you.
-This involves considering your desired outcome, skin tone, and even the white of your eyes.
-When deciding on veneers, you want to improve your look, but avoiding appearing unnatural.
+It is possible to go “too white” so a dentist can decide the appropriate shade for you.
+It involves considering your desired outcome, skin tone, and even the white of your eyes.
+When deciding on veneers, you want to improve your look but avoid appearing unnatural.
 Be prepared to look at several options at the dentist’s office.

 Are You a Good Candidate for Veneers?

 Another thing you need to know is what makes a good candidate for veneers.
-If you have short, stained, or yellowed teeth, you could be a candidate.
-This procedure also works for people with an ageing smile or narrow arch.
+You could be a candidate if you have short, stained, or yellowed teeth.
+This procedure also works for people with an aging smile or narrow arch.

 Who Should Not Get Veneers?

-As we mentioned, veneers are not for everyone!
+As we mentioned, veneers are only for some!
 You might not be a good candidate for veneers if you grind or clench your teeth excessively.
-There also needs to be enough surface area on your teeth to attach a veneer.
-If the surface is weak or decayed, you might need to find a different route.
+Your teeth must also have enough surface area to attach a veneer.
+You should find a different route if the surface is weak or decayed.

 What is Important to Know About Veneers After You Have Them?

 Once veneers adhere to your teeth, they are your teeth!
-If you have created a natural-looking smile, no one will be able to tell you to have them.
+If you have created a natural-looking smile, no one can tell you to have them.
 With that, veneers can crack and chip just as your natural teeth could.
-This means you should be cautious around hard foods or inedible items.
+It means you should be cautious around hard foods or inedible items.
 These should be a permanent solution, so treat them as such!

 Tell Me More About The Process

 Of course, this should be an in-depth conversation with your dentist.
-There is much to know about how exactly the process works and how much time you need for it.
+There is much to know about how exactly the process works and how much time you need.
 But the process starts with a consultation to determine exactly what you need.
 You decide the shade, shape, and number of teeth you want to focus on.

-In the second visit, those temporary veneers are removed.
+On the second visit, those temporary veneers are removed.
 The customized design is then glued or bonded to your teeth.
 During both visits, you will be under local anesthesia.
-The process will not be completely painless, but the results are worth it.
+The process will be painless, but the results are worth it.
 There is often gum sensitivity or sensitivity to the bonding agent.

 What is The Healing Process Like?

 Depending on your level of sensitivity, healing can be very quick or slightly drawn out.
 Gums can become sore and red from the procedure and take about a week to heal.
-Your teeth might be slightly sensitive to hot or cold food while the adjustment is happening.
+During the adjustment, your teeth might be slightly sensitive to hot or cold food.

 What is New with Veneers?